Primary

 Brace with your free hand and fight the rotation.
 The machine wants to twist your torso toward the working side—your core resists.
 Work the weak side first while you are fresh.

-Want Single-Arm Machine Press in your program?
+See where Single-Arm Machine Press fits in your weekly plan

 Sit in a chest press machine with back against pad.